yiakwy/SEMANTIC_VISUAL_SUPPORTED_ODEMETRY/README.md

 > bash scripts/thirdparty/linux/deb/apt/

-This will automatically install build essentials, cmake with ssl support and opencv4 with python bindings to the current active python binary.
+The above step will automatically install build essentials, cmake with ssl support and opencv4 with python bindings to the current active python binary.

 ### Step5: C++ specific devleopment libraries

 We moved our major backend into c++ version to make full use of concurrency and parallel computing abilities.
-The backend include a tracker to estimate camera poses and extract landmarks registration,  key frame selection and keypoints depth triangluation procedures, local mapping with ROI and finally a relocalization algorithm based landmarks matching procedures.
+The backend include

+- **a tracker** to estimate camera poses and extract landmarks for key points registration, key frame selection and keypoints depth triangluation procedures,
+- **local mapping** thread with ROI
+- and finally **a relocalization** thread to update map when a scenario change and visited objects detected.

 ##### Step 5-1: Install Protobuf